micchyboy237/node-boilerplate/README.md

 # node-express-postgres-boilerplate
-Node, Express and Postgress Boilerplate with best practices based on latest trends / technologies
+Node, Express and Postgres Boilerplate with best practices based on latest trends / technologies